theOtherLuke/nordlynx-router/README.md

 Look for entries that say nordvpn

 Add iptables rules and save:

 ```
-$ # mark all connections from LAN for acceptance by nordvpn rules, in my case enp6s19
+$ # this first rule marks all connections from LAN, in my case enp6s19
+$ # I mistaken thought I needed this rule for traffic to be accepted by nordvpn rules
 $ # you can set the comment to whatever value you want, or just leave it out
+$ # as of my testing on 2024-04-13, YOU DO NOT NEED THIS RULE, see explanation below
 $ iptables -t mangle -A PREROUTING -i enp6s19 -j CONNMARK --set-mark 0xe1f1 -m comment --comment nordvpn

-$
+$ # however, you DO need these rules
 $ # basic forwarding rules, use nordlynx as WAN
 $ iptables -t nat -A POSTROUTING -o nordlynx -j MASQUERADE
 $ iptables -A FORWARD -i enp6s19 -o nordlynx -m state --state RELATED,ESTABLISHED -j ACCEPT